Skip to main content

 sudo apt install fuse

-Start installation 🚀
+Starting the installation 🚀

 cd Downloads/

-The next thing to check is to enter this command:
+Next, to verify, enter this command:

 ls